xyproto/vt100/README.md

 * Developed for Linux.
 May work on other systems, but there are no guarantees.
 * Can detect the terminal size.
 * Can get key-presses, including arrow keys.
-* Has a Canvas struct, for drawing to a buffer than only updating the characters that needs to be updated.
+* Has a Canvas struct, for drawing only the updated characters to the terminal.
 * Uses the spec directly, but memoizes the commands sent to the terminal, for speed.

 ### Simple use